dialogtekgeek/AVSD-DSTC10_Official/README.md

 *The number of turns for the test set is smaller than the validation because they are not always full dialogs.

-Please review the following information on how to download annotations set, feature representations and evaluation setup for AVSD@DSTC10 from here:
+Please review the following information on how to download annotations set, feature representations and evaluation setup for AVSD@DSTC10.

 ### 1. Text files: